When and where did you learn a language abroad?

 Heather provides great insights into how to maximize the cross-cultural experience element of living in a foreign country, and she offers numerous examples of how she managed to integrate successfully.
 She warns those embarking on a similar trek abroad to avoid falling into patterns of compliance, and supports the approach of reaching beyond one's comfort zone in order to learn more about all aspects of a host culture.
 Integrating successfully while abroad requires a level of courage, but also high levels of curiosity and a willingness to engage with the unfamiliar.
 See the links below to explore more about the exciting prospects of adapting and striving in a foreign culture.

-- Skills for Succeeding Abroad and Your International IQ are both articles exploring the specific skills needed to succeed abroad.
+- [idlink:0002: %title] and Your International IQ: 4 Points of Focus are both articles exploring the specific skills needed to succeed abroad.

-- Living Overseas is a section containing seven articles about the various joys and tribulations of living abroad.
+- [chapter:15] is a section containing seven articles about the various joys and tribulations of living abroad.

-- Women Living & Working Overseas is a section that explores the particular hurdles facing women living and working abroad.
+- [chapter:18] is a section that explores the particular hurdles facing women living and working abroad.
 This is especially important since evidence seems to suggest that over 70% of the US and Canadian students going abroad are women.

 - Teaching Abroad As A Licensed Teacher is an excellent section for those who plan to be teachers and want to teach abroad as professionals (which is something slightly different from simply teaching English abroad for a year or two).
 Most of these teachers work for international schools in major cities (and in some cases remote sites) around the world.